RohanVDvivedi/Neural-Network/README.md

  the vector files namely vector.h and vector.c are the files whose sources can be vectorized to get better performance but i lack GPU programming knowledge so is left up to someone to contribute untill then

- IF THE PROJECT was in anyway usefull to you, do let me know with a treat
+ If the PROJECT was in anyway usefull to you, do let me know with a treat